Johannes-exe/chess-test/README.md

 |--------|------------------|--------------------------------------------|----------------------------------------|
 | 1      | Wer kann ziehen  | Nur die Farbe kann ziehen, die am Zug ist  | Damit keiner Farbe zweimal ziehen kann |

-## Instructions

-[TODO]: (Remove these instructions once you finished your fork's setup.)

-## TODO

-Use a fork of this repository to do implement your project.

-Remember to add this repository as a second remote repository (upstream) and pull from the correct remotes.
-This is necessary, because we might apply changes to this template during the next month.

-The following section describes how to add multiple remote repositories to your local repository, which is cloned from the fork.

 ### Formatting